Ebaka716/designSystem/memory-bank/activeContext.md

 - Created `ButtonV4` component (`src/components/Button/v4.tsx`) with `conversational` variant and `solid`/`outline`/`ghost` fill options.
 - Added examples for `ButtonV4` to the testing page.
 - Resolved icon handling type error in `ButtonV4` by using a `span` wrapper instead of `React.cloneElement`.
+- Synchronized `docs/components` documentation with components used on the testing page (deleted unused MD files, created new MD files for RowV1, DetailRowV1, CardActionFooterV1).
+- Initialized Git repository and made initial commit.
+- Updated `src/app/layout.tsx` metadata to set browser tab title to "Design System".
+- Added size variants (sm, default, lg) to `ButtonV1` and `ButtonV2` components and updated their documentation.
+- Updated testing page (`src/app/testing/page.tsx`) to include size examples for ButtonV1/V2.
+- Re-added complex card examples ("Multiple Accounts" in 2/3 card rows) to the "Card Row Layouts" section on the testing page.
+- Removed separator line above footer in the complex card row examples.
+- Committed recent changes (button sizes, card examples) to Git.
+- **Attempted** to reorganize button examples (Primary/Secondary/Tertiary) on testing page, but changes were **reverted**.

 ## Next Steps
-- Create documentation for `ButtonV4`.
-- Investigate and resolve the persistent `Module not found` error related to `@/components/AccountDetailRow/v1` on the testing page.
+- **Fix the persistent `Module not found` error.**
+- **Re-apply** the button example reorganization (Primary/Secondary/Tertiary) on the testing page.
+- Clean up button usage within other component examples (e.g., DetailRow, CardActionFooter) to align with the Primary/Secondary/Tertiary classification.
 - Decide on the next component to implement (e.g., `Layout`).

 ## Active Decisions & Considerations